 Grand Sentinel

 Sec.
+32. The Grand Sentinel Duties and Authorities

-32. The Grand Sentinel shall take charge of such property of the Grand Chapter as shall be committed to his custody or as is not otherwise provided for in this Constitution; keep a correct list of the same and fi le with the Grand Secretary at each annual convocation a copy thereof.
+The Grand Sentinel shall take charge of such property of the Grand Chapter as shall be committed to his custody or as is not otherwise provided for in this Constitution.

+The Grand Sentinel shall keep a correct list of the property identified in Sec.
+32(a) and file with the Grand Secretary at each annual convocation a copy thereof.

-At the expiration of his term of service he shall deliver the list, with the articles, to his successor, and account satisfactorily for any deficiency.
-He shall see that the Chapter room is suitably prepared for the convocations of the Grand Chapter, and perform such other duties as pertain to the office of Grand Sentinel.
-He shall receive an honorarium in an amount to be determined by the Grand Chapter upon the recommendation of the Committee on Accounts.
+At the expiration of his term of service, the Grand Sentinel shall deliver the list, with the articles, to his successor, and account satisfactorily for any deficiency.

+The Grand Sentinel shall see that the Chapter room is suitably prepared for the convocations of the Grand Chapter, and perform such other duties as pertaining to the office of Grand Sentinel.

+The Grand Sentinel shall receive an honorarium in an amount to be determined by the Grand Chapter upon the recommendation of the Committee on Accounts.

 Other Grand Officers